d12frosted/elpa-mirror/gnu/marginalia-readme.txt

   Unfortunately, not all commands (including Emacs' builtin ones) specify the category of their candidates.
-To compensate for this shortcoming, Marginalia hooks into the emacs completion framework and runs the *classifiers* listed in the variable `marginalia-classifiers', which use the command's prompt or other properties of the candidates to specify the completion category.
+To compensate for this shortcoming, Marginalia hooks into the Emacs completion framework and runs the *classifiers* listed in the variable `marginalia-classifiers', which use the command's prompt or other properties of the candidates to specify the completion category.